 “I want a car.”

 When I first read through Mini’s lucid documentation, I was very impressed, but the more I studied the language, the less I found I liked it.
+[NB: It has been revised and significantly improved since this article was written.]
 By contrast, my initially fairly favourable opinion of Toki Ma – the “World Language” created by the pseudonymous Shevek Urrasti and developed by others – has only improved with the passage of time.

 Toki Ma stays as close as possible to Toki Pona, but with an extended grammar and more than twice as many words.
 It adds many essential items such as: